jerryreinoehl/mkinitcpio-message/README.md

 asking for luks passphrase.

 To change the displayed message, edit the file at `/etc/initcpio/message`.
-This file will be catted during boot.
+This file will be printed during boot.

 To display your distro logo, redirect neofetch output to `/etc/initcpio/message`.